 Make this recipe candida diet friendly: Omit the white vinegar.
-Replace with raw apple cider vinegar if tolerated.
+Replace with fresh lemon juice (or raw organic apple cider vinegar if tolerated).

 Pro tips for this recipe:

-Always shake or stir before serving this Caesar salad dressing
+Always shake or stir before serving this dressing

-Classic caesar salad dressings often use emulsifiers such as egg yolk or mayonnaise to ensure that the oil does not separate from the rest of the ingredients.
-Because this recipe does not use egg or mayonnaise, it does not contain emulsifying agents and separates very quickly.
-So before each time you eat it, give it an aggressive shake or stir before you pour it on your salad!
+Traditional caesar dressings often use emulsifiers such as egg yolk or mayonnaise to ensure that the oil does not separate from the rest of the ingredients.
+Because this recipe does not use egg or mayonnaise like the original recipe, it does not contain emulsifying agents and separates very quickly.
+Give it an aggressive shake or stir before you pour it on your salad!

 Recipe pairing ideas

-It’s also fantastic as a classic caesar salad with just romaine lettuce, gluten-free croutons and vegan shredded parmesan cheese on top.
+Salads: My favorite way to eat this dressing is on romaine salads with homemade bacon bits, roasted seasoned chicken breast, avocado, green onions, and roasted/salted pumpkin seeds.
+It’s also fantastic as a classic caesar salad with just romaine lettuce, gluten-free homemade croutons and vegan shredded parmesan cheese on top.
 And then top it with extra protein as desired!